Skip to main content

 Employment attorney in the Netherlands

-If you are concerned about your rights and protection against dismissal under Dutch employment law, seeking legal advice is essential.
-Professional legal counsel can help inform you of the specific laws that apply to your situation and provide guidance on how best to protect yourself in case of unjustified termination or other unfair treatment.
+If you are concerned about your rights and protection against dismissal under Dutch employment law, seeking legal advice is strongly recommended.
+Professional legal counsel can inform you of the specific laws that apply to your situation and provide guidance on how best to protect yourself in case of unjustified termination or other unfair treatment.

-It is important to research an experienced employment law counsel in the Netherlands who is specialized in dismissal rights.
-Such a professional will be able to advise you on potential courses of action depending on the circumstances surrounding any potential or actual dismissal.
-They may also be able to negotiate with employers on behalf of their clients should they seek alternative remedies such as severance packages or settlement agreements.
+Research an experienced employment law counsel in the Netherlands who specialises in dismissal rights.
+Such a professional can advise you on potential courses of action depending on the circumstances surrounding any potential or actual dismissal.
+They may also negotiate with employers on behalf of their clients should they seek alternative remedies such as severance packages or settlement agreements (vaststellingsovereenkomst).

-When considering representation for matters regarding Dutch employment law and its associated dismissal rights, it is paramount that one seeks qualified legal advice from a reliable source.
-The right attorney can ensure that employee rights are defended throughout the process and maximize chances for a successful outcome.
+When considering representation for matters regarding Dutch employment law and its associated dismissal rights, seek qualified legal advice from a reliable source.
+The right attorney can defend employee rights throughout the process and maximise chances for a successful outcome.

 Eva Jongepier - employment lawyer in the Netherlands